Relevance-guided Supervision for OpenQA with ColBERT

 \subsection{Reader Supervision for OpenQA}

-Like many extractive OpenQA systems, \sysqa\ uses a BERT encoder as a reader.
-After retrieval, the reader takes as input a concatenation of a question $q$ and a passage $d$: \texttt{[CLS]} $q$ \texttt{[SEP]} $d$ \texttt{[SEP]}, for each passage $d$ in the top-$k$ set produced by the retriever.
-It scores each individual short span $s$ in passage $d$ via a multilayer perceptron (MLP) whose input is a concatentation of BERT's output vectors for the start and end tokens of the span: $\texttt{MLP}(h_{\texttt{start}(s)};h_{\texttt{end}(s)})$.
+Like many OpenQA systems, \sysqa\ uses a BERT encoder as a reader.
+After retrieval, the reader takes as input a concatenation of a question $q$ and a passage $d$: \texttt{[CLS]} $q$ \texttt{[SEP]} $d$ \texttt{[SEP]}, for each passage $d$ in the top-$k$ set retrieved.
+The reader scores each individual short span $s$ in each passage $d$.
+Similar to \citet{lee2019latent}, we model the probability of each span $s$, namely $P(s | d)$, as $P(s | d) \propto \texttt{MLP}(h_{\texttt{start}(s)};h_{\texttt{end}(s)})$ for the output embeddings at the start and end tokens of span $s$.

-To train the reader, we also use a set of triples $\langle q, d^+, d^- \rangle$ for every question $q$ in the training set, where passage $d^+$ is positive and passage $d^-$ is negative.
-We collect these triples using the same general heuristic used for creating retrieval training data.
-In particular, we extract them from the ranking model $R$ whose top-ranked passages we feed to the reader during inference (or, alternatively, the model used for \textit{supervising} $R$), permitting the reader to adapt to this distribution of passages.
-We note that the parameters $t$, $k$, and $k'$ chosen for creating the reader's training triples need not match those used to train the retriever.
+To train the reader, we use a set of triples $\langle q, d^+, d^- \rangle$ for every question $q$ in the training set with positive $d^+$ and negative $d^-$.
+We collect these triples using the same general heuristic used for retrieval training, extracting them from the ranking model $R$ whose passages we feed to the reader during inference.
+We treat every span matching the answer in $d^+$ as correct for optimization and minimize the maximum marginal likelihood of the correct answer, normalizing the span probabilities over the spans in both documents.
+For the subset of spans $\hat{S}$ that match the gold answer in $d^+$, we minimize the loss $-\log \sum_{s \in \hat{S}} P(s | d^+)$.

-Since $d^+$ may contain multiple occurrences of the gold answer string, every span matching the answer is treated as correct for the purpose of optimization.
-In particular, we minimize the maximum marginal likelihood (MML) of the correct answer string.
-The probability of each span $s$, namely $P(s | d; \theta)$, in document $d \in \{d^+, d^-\}$ is modeled as

-normalized over all spans in both documents.
-For the subset of spans $\hat{S}$ that match the gold answer in $d^+$, we minimize the loss $J(\theta)$ for model parameters $\theta$ as follows:

-The retriever influences this optimization by controlling the quality of positives $d^+$ and the difficulty of the negatives $d^-$.
-While we expect the quality of this training data to impact the kinds of mistakes made by the reader (e.g., with adversarial examples), we leave such exploration for future work.